Mythagora Homepage

 Lacedaemon

-Located in the southern portion of the Peloponnesian Peninsula, Lakedaimon included—Amyklai, Augeiai, Bryseiai, Helos, Laas, Messe, Oitylos, Pharis, and Sparta.
+Located in the southern portion of the Peloponnesian Peninsula, Lakedaimon1 included—Amyklai (Amyclae), Augeiai (Augeiae), Bryseiai (Bryseiae), Helos, Laas, Messe, Oitylos (Oetylus), Pharis, and Sparta.
 Lakedaimon is an acceptable name for the city of Sparta and the surrounding territory.

-During the Trojan War, Menelaos, king of Sparta, commanded the Achaian soldiers from Lakedaimon.
+During the Trojan War, King Menelaos of Sparta commanded the Achaian (Achaean) soldiers from Lakedaimon.
 He mustered sixty ships to sail to Troy, which would have carried approximately 6,900 men.

 Helen, wife of Menelaos, was abducted by Trojan Prince Alexandros (Paris) and became Helen of Troy.